 With its location at the base of the Teton Mountain Range, the Jackson Hole valley also offers a taste of the Wild, Wild West.
 The small nearby town of Jackson is an authentic historic town where moose and mule deer still roam the streets, and ranchers still gather.

 Nearby, are Grand Teton National Park and the Bridger-Teton National Forest.
 These provide some of the world’s most spectacular alpine scenery, where a wide array of wildlife can be found, including mountain lions, marmots and even grizzly bears.

 Staying there.
-As both a gateway to famous Yellowstone National Park and a premier ski resort for intermediate skiers, Jackson Hole offers a wide choice of accommodation.
+As both a gateway to two famous national parks — Teton National Park and Yellowstone National Park — as well as being a premier ski resort for intermediate skiers, Jackson Hole offers a wide choice of accommodations.
 These range from luxury lodgings with all the amenities included to approachable locally run family hotels and bunkhouses.
 People can also stay on the slope in Teton Village for convenience in the winter or they can book at a location downtown if they want to be immersed in the bustle of a resort town.